RaynorD/RHS-M1A2-SEP/README.md

 - Gunner and Commander optics have more information and better optics
 - Main gun has full FCS capabilities

 This is simply a config patch.
-It requires RHS USF to function.
+It requires RHS USAF to function: http://www.rhsmods.org/mod/2